 furtherance of the Kingdom of God.

-- The messengers shall be appointed and certified by the churches to the Convention, but no church may
+- The messengers shall be appointed and certified by their church to the Convention, but the Convention will not recognize more than twelve (12) from any cooperating church.

 Article IV.
 Authority: While independent and sovereign in its own sphere, the Convention does not claim and